Dream Dogparents: The celebrities Scots would trust with their adorable dog

-Dream Dogparents: A third of Scottish pooches have appointed dogparents - and here are are the celebs Scots would trust with their adorable pup 🐶
+Top Dogparents: A third of Scottish pooches have appointed dogparents - and here are are the celebs Scots would trust with their pup 🐕

 It’s a growing trend to select trusted people to take on roles and responsibilities in your dog’s life.